Alexandra King is an Emmy award-winning filmmaker and writer based in New York City.

-Her work at CNN spans diverse issues and topics across domestic and international audiences, from immigration to gun violence to abortion access to motherhood.
+Her work at CNN spans diverse issues and topics across domestic and international audiences, from immigration to gun violence to abortion to motherhood.

 Along with her husband, Isaac Lyles, Alex is also one half of Lyles and King, a contemporary art gallery in Manhattan's Chinatown neighborhood.
 Gallery artists are in the collections of the Centre Pompidou, Paris; Solomon R. Guggenheim Museum, New York; Museum of Modern Art, New York; Whitney Museum of American Art, New York; and many others.